Frankenstein (DC Comics): Earth-S

-On Earth-S, Kid Eternity summoned Frankenstein's Monster from Frankenstein alongside Count Dracula from Dracula, Jimmy Skunk from Thornton W. Burgess' Old Mother West Wind, Mr. Hyde from Strange Case of Dr Jekyll and Mr Hyde, and the Thief of Bagdad from One Thousand and One Nights to deal with the final Mackey Musclers member that avoided being arrested by the constable.
+On Earth-S, Kid Eternity summoned Frankenstein's Monster, among other literary characters, to deal with the Mackey Musclers.

 Flashpoint

-An alternate timeline variant of Frankenstein appears in Flashpoint: Frankenstein and the Creatures of the Unknown.
+An alternate timeline version of Frankenstein appears in Flashpoint: Frankenstein and the Creatures of the Unknown.
 This version is the leader of the Creature Commandos who saved Lt.
 Matthew Shrieve following his awakening during World War II.
 After being recruited by Project M to join the Creature Commandos, Frankenstein led them in defeating Nazi forces and personally killed Adolf Hitler.
 After the end of the war, Project M was shut down and the Commandos were captured and placed in stasis.
 Nonetheless, they would be revived and escape to discover their origins before Frankenstein leaves the group to join his Bride and Matthew's granddaughter Miranda in participating in the Atlantean/Amazon war.